noahschumacher/smunch-user-food-analysis/project_notes.md

 - Areas of possible concern:
 	- For some runs the Test MSE is equal to or less than the Train MSE
 	- Not a lot of data for fitting (only 657 meals with more than 5 ratings)

+##### feature_importance.py:
+- File contains functions for calculating the permutation imporatance of a feature in a Random Forrest model and Partial Dependence of a feature given its name.
+- Two main function which call other helper functions are:
+	- plot_partial_dependence(model, X_train, features, name)
+	- plot_perm_import(f_imps, names, n)
+- Needs to have:
+	- Fitted model
+	- Split data
+	- list of feature names

+### pickle:
+* feature_cols: list of ingredient names as they appear in the feature matrix X_features
+* gb_model: sklearn gradient boosted regressor model (unfit)
+* rf_model: sklearn random forrest regressor model (unfit)
+* user_f_df: pandas dataframe with each row as customer and cols as ingredients.
+Values in each cell are frequency that ingredient is in users dishes
+* X_features: np 2d array (meals = rows, cols = ingredients)
+* y_target: np 1d array of avg meal ratings.
+Used with X_features